nathaniel28/beats/README.md

 * The audio/note offset can be adjusted (though the value is also hardcoded)
 * Keypresses are scored by how close you got to the next note
 ## Compiling
-### On Linux
+### For Linux
 For the first time, run `make all`.

 Run `make shaders.h` if you update any of shaders/*

-You need development libraries for SDL, OpenGL, GLEW, and libVLC (don't forget the C++ bindings).
+You need development libraries for SDL, OpenGL, GLEW, and libVLC (don't forget the C++ bindings by libvlcpp).

 You will probably need Dear ImGui in the future.
-### On Windows
+### For Windows
-The code should be cross platform.
-However, I don't know how to build it on Windows, so you're on your own.
-Good luck!
+See README-WIN.md

+Note that this is instructions on how to compile *for* Windows, not *under* Windows.
+I don't know how to compile anything under Windows.

+The resulting executable and dependencies are ~100 MB (about 64 times larger than the Linux build).
+This is due mostly to libvlc plugins, so if you have VLC installed already, you can probably do something with the VLC\_PLUGIN\_PATH environment variable to avoid needing the plugins I ship.
+Alternatively, create a symlink from C:\\Program Files\\VideoLAN\\VLC\\plugins to achieve the same goal.
 ## In defense of the code...
 *This section intentionally left blank.*